a-cosmology-group/acg/essays/index.md

 # Essays on cosmology
 {: .no_toc }

-Comments on the Big Bang model, the scientific method, the cosmologists, philosophy, etc.
+Comments on the Big Bang model, the scientific method, cosmologists, philosophy, etc.

 <details markdown="block">
   <summary>